Information for home, EU, and non-EU students.

 Central collaborates with a large number of professional companies and practitioners, who visit as lecturers or host students on professional placements.
 The course works particularly closely with the Little Angel Theatre and the Puppet Centre Trust, and students participate in masterclasses at Suspense, the International Festival of Adult Puppet Theatre.

 Puppetry, Design and Performance students also undertake placements with a range of companies such as the National Theatre, Polka Theatre, LittleAngel Theatre, Theatre Rites, Dockteatern Tittut in Stockholm, Edinburgh Puppet Company, Blind Summit, CBeebies, ITV and others.
 The course has excellent links with other related courses within the UK, and with international puppetry courses.
 Students normally take at least one production each year to a major international festival.
-Recent productions and performances include the Tallinn Treff Festival, Bialystok International Puppet Festival, Stuttgart Puppet Festival, Istanbul International Puppet Festival, Indonesia International Puppet Festival, Ghent Street Theatre Festival and the Toy Theatre Festival in New York.
+Recent student work has been show at Tallinn Treff Festival, Bialystok International Puppet Festival, Stuttgart Puppet Festival, Istanbul International Puppet Festival, Indonesia International Puppet Festival, Ghent Street Theatre Festival and the Toy Theatre Festival in New York.
 Community collaborations undertaken include work with local and national healthcare providers, for example, hospitals and residential centres, schools and community centres.

 3 A Levels at BBC, BTEC ND: DDM.